 Backhaul contributions may apply if the nbn™ access network infrastructure required to connect the new development is not available.

-Developers can determine all the potential backhaul costs by submitting a feasibility assessment for developments with 100 or more premises.
-However, to determine costs for developments of any size, you must submit a new development application.
+Developers can determine the potential backhaul costs by submitting an expression of interest for developments with 50 or more premises.
+However, to determine final costs for the development, you must submit a new development application for a detailed assessment.

 End user contributions for phone or internet providers

-nbn is required to charge the phone or internet service provider a one-time user contribution of $300 (inc. GST).
+nbn is required to charge the phone or internet service provider a one-time end-user contribution of $300 (inc. GST).

-Under nbn’s Wholesale Broadband Agreement, this is referred to as the “new developments charge” and came into effect on 2nd April 2016. nbn applies this charge to the service provider that, on and from this date, submits the first order for an nbn™ network broadband service to complete at a location in a new development.
+Under nbn’s Wholesale Broadband Agreement, this is referred to as the “new developments charge”, which came into effect on 2nd April 2016. nbn applies this charge to the phone and internet provider that submits the first order for an nbn™ access network service in a new development.
 This charge is applied to each premises in the development.

-A service provider has the choice to on-charge this amount to the end user at their discretion.
+A phone and internet provider has the choice to on-charge this amount to the end user at their discretion.

-Any disputes should be made through your provider.
-We have a process established with providers to deal with cases where the charge has been incorrectly applied.
+Please direct any charge disputes to your provider.
+We have an established process with providers to handle cases where the charge has been incorrectly applied.